rasachdev/data146/project1.md

 # Project 1

 ## 1.
-A package place which contains a ton of modules.
-A library is not too different from a package except that it contains a number of different packages.
-In order to use it you have to first install the package from the interpreter and then import it into your workspace. ```import numpy as np``` or ```import pandas as pd``` or ```from datetime import datetime```are examples we have used in class.
+A package is collection which contains a ton of modules which have certain capabilities.
+A library is essentially a bunch of useful functions that can be used whenever and perform common tasks.
+In order to use a package you have to first install the package from the interpreter and then import it into your workspace. ```import numpy as np``` or ```import pandas as pd``` or ```from datetime import datetime```are examples we have used in class.
 By importing pandas as 'pd' ('pd' is the alias), the alias allows for cleaner, simpler, and shorter code.

 ## 2.
 A data frame is like a chart with multiple rows and columns of information that can be sifted through.
 The Pandas library is useful for working with data frames.
 To read a file from its remote location you can use the ```.read()``` command.
 Example: